Marcos André: Valladolid

 On 23 July 2019, Marcos André agreed to a four-year deal with Real Valladolid, being assigned to the B-team in the third division.
 On 30 August, he was loaned to Segunda División side CD Mirandés for one year.

 Marcos André made his professional debut on 31 August 2019, coming on as a second-half substitute for Mario Barco in a 2–0 away loss against CD Numancia.
 He scored his first goal in the second division on 29 September, netting the opener in a 1–1 away draw against Deportivo de La Coruña, and ended the season with 12 goals to his name.

 Upon returning from loan, Marcos André was assigned to the first team in La Liga, and made his debut in the category on 3 October 2020 by starting in a 2–1 home loss against SD Eibar.
 In his second appearance on 8 November, he scored his team's second in a 2–1 home success over Athletic Bilbao.

 Valencia

 On 25 August 2021, after Valladolid's relegation, Marcos André moved to Valencia CF in the top tier, on a five-year deal.
 Used mainly as a substitute in his first season, he scored his first goal on 25 September in the fourth minute of added time to earn a draw at home to Athletic; the following 16 January in the last 16 of the Copa del Rey, he scored the only goal in the first minute at third-tier CD Atlético Baleares.

 Valladolid return

 On 29 August 2023, Marcos André returned to Valladolid on a five-year contract, with the club in the second division.
+He struggled with injuries after returning, missing nearly half of the club's matches in the following three seasons.

+Loan to Al-Najma

+On 20 September 2026, Marcos André was loaned to Saudi First Division League side Al-Najma SC, with a buyout clause.